 It is also possible that a cashless exercise could be treated in whole or in part as a taxable exchange in which gain or loss would be recognized.
 In such event, a U.S. holder could be deemed to have surrendered a number of warrants equal to the number of shares of Class A common stock having an aggregate fair market value equal to the exercise price for the total number of warrants to be exercised.
 The U.S. holder would recognize capital gain or loss in an amount equal to the difference between the fair market value of the Class A common stock received in respect of the warrants deemed surrendered and the U.S. holder's tax basis in the warrants deemed surrendered.
-In this case, a U.S. holder's tax basis in the Class A common stock received (i.e., the portion of the U.S. holder's price for a unit that is allocated to the warrant, as described above under "- Allocation of Purchase Price and Characterization of a Unit") and the exercise price of such warrants.
+In this case, a U.S. holder's tax basis in the Class A common stock received would equal the sum of the U.S. holder's initial investment in the warrants deemed exercised (i.e., the portion of the U.S. holder's purchase price for a unit that is allocated to the warrant, as described above under "- Allocation of Purchase Price and Characterization of a Unit") and the exercise price of such warrants.
 It is unclear whether a U.S. holder's holding period for the Class A common stock would commence on the date following the date of exercise or on the date of exercise of the warrant; in either case, the holding period would not include the period during which the U.S. holder held the warrant.